How to Make More Money as a Nurse: 17 Ways

 9. Become a Travel Nurse

 If you’re wondering how to make more money as a nurse and have an adventurous spirit, this may be the job for you.
 Travel nurses tend to make more money than staff nurses do.
 Keep in mind, travel nurses need recent nursing experience in the specialty they will be working in.
-Learn more about how to become a travel nurse.
+Learn more about how to become a travel nurse and explore the latest travel nurse jobs available.

 10. Pick Up Extra Shifts